 Drinking alcohol can dehydrate your body and lead to muscle loss.
 It is best to avoid drinking any alcoholic beverages if you are serious about building muscle.

 These foods are usually high in sugar and sodium, leading to water retention and bloat.
-Stay away from processed snacks, such as chips, cookies, and cakes.
+Stay away from high calorie bulking snacks, such as chips, cookies, and cakes.

 Hamburgers, fries, chicken nuggets- these fast food items are loaded with unhealthy fats and calories.
 They will sabotage your hard work and dedication in the gym.